 The Counseling Center provides a wide variety of services to students, staff and faculty which help members of the University community to successfully handle the numerous stresses and challenges which characterize college life.
 It is staffed by five licensed psychologists and three pre-doctoral interns.
 The Center is accredited by the International Association of Counseling Services (IACS) and its Internship Program in Professional Psychology is accredited by the American Psychological Association (APA).

-Dr. Lynda Field, Psychologist
+Dr. Lynda Field, Interim Director, Psychologist

 Dr. Kathryn Jackson, Psychologist